ozontech/testo/docs/tutorial.md

 The plugin embeds `*testo.T`.
 Testo fills it with the same `T` as the current test, so the plugin sees everything the test sees.
+The unused first argument of the `Plugin` method is the parent plugin instance - see the
+[technical overview](./technical-overview.md#lifecycle) if you need it.

 The `Plugin` method is called for each test, and every test gets its own plugin instance.
 That is why writing to plugin fields is safe.